Selling To Shops: What’s in a Buyers’ Pack?

 Through Indie Retail Academy’s free resources, online classes and consulting, Clare’s warm, down-to-earth approach has helped creative people sell their work to indie retailers around the world.
 She’s been called “a fresh, funny, endlessly encouraging voice” with a “spot-on understanding of the doubts and fears of creative people.”

-If you found this post help, please share it:
+If you found this post helpful, please share it: